-Ensure proper failover usage is followed in order to avoid diverged databases
+Ensure proper failover usage is followed to avoid diverged databases

-Note: DB_PANIC message is shown in GuiSvr/var/errorLog/guiDaemon.0 on the standby-node.
+Note: DB_PANIC is shown in GuiSvr/var/errorLog/guiDaemon.0 on the standby-node.

-If starting/stopping services to let a node become a new primary server without an HA failover, the database will build a diverged log history from that of the other node.
-The log will no longer be able to sync after the other node is started in stand-by mode.
+If services are started/stopped to let a node become a new primary server without an HA failover, the database will build a diverged log history from the other node.
+The new log will no longer be able to sync after the other node is started in standby mode.

 2. Check the value in the NSM database on the Active server:

 d.
 Enter: 0.shadow_server.2.

 e.
 View and make note of the client one-time password in the shadow_server table.
 For example: